Probate: What You Need to Know

 5. Pet Care Plans

 Did you know that legally your pet is “property”?
-But we know that your pet is more than property—they’re family.
+But we know that your pet is more than property.
+They’re family.
 While a will might name a caregiver, it rarely includes the day-to-day details that make your pet feel safe and loved.
 A complete legacy plan outlines routines, dietary needs, medications, and vet contacts, giving your pet a smooth transition and your loved ones peace of mind.

 This kind of planning is especially important if you live alone or have loved ones who may not know your pet’s needs firsthand.